 Founded in 1993 by Billionaire investor George Soros, Open Society Foundations (formerly Open Society Institute) is an international grant-making network.
 According to their about page, they give “thousands of grants every year towards building inclusive and vibrant democracies.”
 They further state that they are the “world’s largest private funder of independent groups working for justice, democratic governance, and human rights.”
 Finally, they report, “For over three decades, the Open Society Foundations have had expenditures of more than $16 billion dollars.”

-Open Society Foundations is based in New York City, with offices all around the world.
+Open Society Foundations is based in New York City, with offices worldwide.
 According to Forbes, in 2020, George Soros’s wealth is estimated to be around 8.3 billion dollars.
 To learn more about George Soros and his history, see here: How George Soros Got Rich.

 George Soros was mentored by philosopher Karl Popper who coined the term “Open Society,” meaning the opposite of authoritarian dictatorship and in support of democracy.
 Popper’s influence led to Soros eventually creating his foundations to fight for an open democratic society’s principles.

 Due to the amount of money and the vast amount of organizations and causes George Soros supports, he has become a target of conservatives and conspiracy theorists who frequently promote conspiracy theories against him.
 For example, one conspiracy goes that George Soros was a Nazi, even though he is Jewish, hid from the Nazis, and was a child at the time.
 Conservatives view anything funded by Soros Negatively.
-For example, he was accused of alleged election fraud during the 2020 Presidential Election, and anytime there is a protest by the left, he is accused of either funding it or orchestrating it.
+For example, he was accused of alleged election fraud during the 2020 Presidential Election, and anytime there is a protest by the left, he is charged with either funding it or orchestrating it.
 None of this has ever been proven to be true.

 Funded by / Ownership